 As the Deloitte study explains, “The next frontier in teaming is superteams: combinations of people and technology leveraging their complementary capabilities to pursue outcomes at a speed and scale not otherwise possible.”

 A database of employee skills can allow HR leaders and managers to identify individuals best positioned to contribute the most to potential superteams, establishing lines of communication (for instance through channels in Microsoft Teams) which cut through the digital divide to create a network of coaches and mentors.

 Embracing disruption with innovation strategies

 Turning disruption from a negative into a positive force can take HR strategy in bold new directions and unleash innovative new strategies which put an organization well ahead of the competition.
-Industry shakers such as Netflix and Uber understood that meeting the customer’s current needs wasn’t enough; only through anticipating their future (and unstated) needs and target previously overlooked areas for growth and expansion.
+Industry shakers such as Netflix and Uber understood that meeting the customer’s current needs wasn’t enough; only through anticipating their future (and unstated) needs and targeting previously overlooked areas for growth and expansion.

 Insights gained internally through data analytics and employee feedback can be combined with observations outside the business for additional inspiration and understanding of external trends.
-Through this understanding of new trends and business models, HR leaders can develop a strategy which enables businesses to embrace disruptive innovation.
+Through this understanding of new trends and business models, HR leaders can develop a strategy that enables businesses to embrace disruptive innovation.